Agoniii/caffe-parallel/README.md

    i.
 Run data/cifar10/get_cifar10.sh to get cifar10 data.
   ii.
 Run examples/cifar10/create_cifar10.sh to conver raw data to leveldb format.
  iii.
 Run examples/cifar10/mpi_train_quick.sh to train the net.
 You can modify the
 "-n 16" to set new process number where 16 is the number of parallel processes,
+(if you use GPUs, the process number is m+1, m is GPU number)
 the "-host node11" is the node name in mpi_train_quick.sh script.
 b. mnist
    i.
 Run data/mnist/get_mnist.sh to get mnist data.